I'm a Slave 4 U: Critical reception

-Ted Kessler from NME magazine stated that "...the song is funk the way God intended—hypnotic, insistent, mysterious, suggestive—and if Prince was a nineteen-year-old former Disney Club host and virgin, he'd be proud to create such a record."
-Stephen Thomas Erlewine of AllMusic agreed that "I'm a Slave 4 U" was a step towards a more mature sound.
-According to Rolling Stones Barry Walters, "...although they're not the album's most melodious cuts, the Neptunes' 'I'm a Slave 4 U' and 'Boys' could be Britney's most important."
-Bill Lamb from About.com listed the track at number nine on her Top 10 Songs, saying: "By the time of this single off her third album, it was obvious Britney Spears was becoming an adult.
-This song is a radical shift from the "not quite innocent" 16-year-old schoolgirl of Britney's first album.
-Slinky and sexy have crept into the Britney Spears style".
+Ted Kessler from NME magazine stated that "I'm a Slave 4 U" is "funk the way God intended", characterizing it as "hypnotic, insistent, mysterious, [and] suggestive".
+Kessler further remarked that if Prince were a "nineteen-year-old former Disney Club host and virgin", he would be proud to have created such a release.
+Stephen Thomas Erlewine of AllMusic agreed that the song was a step towards a more mature sound.
+Rolling Stones Barry Walters identified it as Spears's "most important" songs on the record along with "Boys", while the Neptunes-produced tracks are "not the album's most melodious".
+Bill Lamb from About.com listed the track at number nine on her Top 10 Songs, stating that, by the release of the single from her third album, it had become "obvious" that Spears was "becoming an adult", describing the song as a "radical shift" from the "not quite innocent" image associated with the 16-year-old schoolgirl persona of ...Baby One More Time (1999).
+Lamb further noted that elements described as "slinky and sexy" had begun to enter Spears' style.